-When you invest in a vacation rental or any other rental property in Costa Rica and you hire a local property manager to care of your investment, there are a few things you need to take into account if you’re an absent owner.
+When you invest in a vacation rental or any other rental property in Costa Rica, and you hire a local property manager to care of your investment, there are a few things you need to take into account if you’re an absent owner.

 What is missing is the legal document that gives them those legal powers.
-Serious problems start when you need to evict a tenant for non-payment or any other serious issue and you will need to take the lease agreement to court and you’re not in Costa Rica yourself.
+Serious problems start when you need to evict a tenant for non-payment or any other serious issue, and you will need to take the lease agreement to court, and you’re not in Costa Rica yourself.

 What type of power of attorney?

 You don’t want to give your property manager a general power of attorney (Poder Generalísimo in Spanish).
-Then, your property manager would also have the right to sell the property, transfer the title or anything else that you probably don’t want to have your property manager to have the powers for.
+Then, your property manager would also have the right to sell the property, transfer the title or do anything else that you probably don’t want to have your property manager to have the powers for.

 Why is a POA necessary?

-1. Sign a lease agreement in your name, but stipulate in the POA that you need to be kept up to date on every lease agreement and you want to receive a signed copy by both parties every time the property is rented.
+1. Sign a lease agreement in your name, but stipulate in the POA that you need to be kept up to date on every lease agreement, and you want to receive a signed copy by both parties every time the property is rented.

 3. To represent you before the tax authorities when needed.
-As you probably know, owners of rental property in Costa Rica and vacation rental property are obliged to register with the Costa Rica Department of Revenue (Tributacion Directa) and payment of a sales tax on the rental income.
+As you probably know, owners of rental property in Costa Rica and vacation rental properties are obliged to register with the Costa Rica Department of Revenue (Tributacion Directa) and payment of a sales tax on the rental income.

 4. To reconnect the utilities in case of late payment or request new utility connections in the owner’s name.

-5. To represent you in the home owner meetings (HOA meetings) in case the property is a condominium.
+5. To represent you in the homeowner meetings (HOA meetings) in case the property is a condominium.
 You can give the property manager voting rights if you’d like to.